themagicianking/mastermind/README.md

 Version one will assume that only four colors can be used, red, yellow, green, and blue.
 No color can be repeated.
 It's assumed that each set of colors will be randomly generated.
 The player has infinite guesses.

-Version two will allow there to be two players--one who guesses and one who creates the code.
+Version two will allow there to be two players--one who guesses and one who creates the code (the other being the computer).
+The computer will keep any exact guesses and randomly generate the rest.